-The unit has two fuel tanks, one located on the left side and one on the right side.
-Each tank connects to the fuel shut-off valve in the control panel.
-From there a common fuel line leads to the engine (Fig. 11).
+The unit has two fuel tanks, located on the left and right sides.
+Each tank connects to the fuel shut off valve in the control panel.
+From there a common fuel line leads to the engine (Fig. 12).

 To use the right side fuel tank, rotate the fuel shut-off valve 1/4 turn to the right from the off location.
 This uses fuel from the right side tank only.
 When the right fuel tank is empty, move the fuel shut off valve 1/4 turn to the left from the off position.